Welcome Stranger (1947 film): Production

 Elliott Nugent said he made the film when struggling with his mental health.
 He said making the movie "roused me from the cheerless lethargy I had been experiencing for almost a year.
-I decided to ignore the gloomy advice of the eye doctors and plunge into any work — or fun — that interested me."
-However "a friendly note from Bing Crosby at the conclusion" of the film "should have warned me.
-He thanked me for my help and said he valued my direction as highly as any he had ever had, but suggested that I was carrying too many burdens at once.
-“Do you want to be the richest man in the ceme¬ tery?” he asked."
-Nugent would have a breakdown and before The Great Gatsby.
+I decided to ignore the gloomy advice of the eye doctors and plunge into any work—or fun—that interested me."
+However, "a friendly note from Bing Crosby at the conclusion" of the film "should have warned me.
+He thanked me for my help and said he valued my direction as highly as any he had ever had but suggested that I was carrying too many burdens at once.
+“Do you want to be the richest man in the cemetery?" he asked."
+Nugent would have a breakdown before The Great Gatsby.